-Group / Semester Projects
+Semester Projects

-Overview:
+• Overview:

 The first week will include some project suggestions in the second half of the class period.
-Teams of 3-5 students will be assigned to a project; in exceptional cases individual projects may be done.
+Individual students choose a project; in exceptional cases team projects may be done.
 Draft Project Statements that include project name and subject area & focus are due week 9.
 This will include reference to at least two refereed-journal published papers on the subject.
-The short presentation in weeks 13-14 is a description of your project's topic and your role in your team.
+The short presentation in weeks 13-14 is a description of your project's topic.
 You will be asked to make a brief presentation.
 Plan on 5 minutes of presenting using online tools or a projector in class, and a brief question or two from others.
 This presentation's bibliography must be populated as well.
-Explain the background research you (not the team) have done thus far (similar products, similar design processes, journal articles, papers, interviews, etc.) and how this has shaped your design process.
+Explain the background research you have done thus far (similar products, similar design processes, journal articles, papers, interviews, etc.) and how this has shaped your design process.

-- This is the majority of your out-of-class work for the semester.
-You may perform this work in teams of 3-5, who will stay together throughout the semester.
-After forming teams early in the class, each team will select a scenario and application for which they will design a human-robot interactive conceptual design and prototype, not necessarily an actual hardware or software implementation (but encouraged, nevertheless).
-Each team will document their design and prototyping process.
-The final presentations shall include a conceptual demonstration of the HRI system, which may or may not include audience participation. - Project should include: - o presentation (PowerPoint, pdf, or extensive description with graphics) this can be a collective effort with only a single submission of the presentation and related code, etc. - short write-up (suggested 2 pages describing the project, each member's contribution to the project, and how it all fits together).
+• This is the majority of your out-of-class work for the semester.
+You may perform this work individually or in a few cases as a team, which will design a human-robot interactive conceptual design and prototype, not necessarily an actual hardware or software implementation (but encouraged, nevertheless).
+You will document the design and prototyping process.
+The final presentations shall include a conceptual demonstration of the HRI system, which may or may not include audience participation.

+- Project should include: - o presentation (PowerPoint, pdf, or extensive description with graphics) this will have a submission of the presentation and related code, etc. - o short write-up (suggested 2 pages describing the project, your contribution to the project, and how it all fits together).
 This is an individual effort, submitted by each student.
-It will show that you understand in general what your project and group were working on as well as showing your "expertise" area for the group, and contributions to the group project. - Grading: - 30% week 13 -14 [approximate dates] each individual does a 5-minute overview of their work (10 minutes if this is an individual project).
-The remaining 20% will be given based upon the end of week 14 delivered / uploaded final project. - Group projects are to be presented at or before week #14 class.
+It will show that you understand in general what your project "expertise" is, and contributions. - Grading: - 30% week 13 -14 [approximate dates] each individual does a 5-10 minute overview of their work.
+The remaining 20% will be given based upon the end of week 14 delivered / uploaded final project. - Projects are to be presented at or before week #14 class.
 Final submission (any edits / additional material) is due no later than the Saturday after week #14.